envycontent/haiku-user-manual/content/add-a-link-to-a-column.rst

 #.
 Enter a title for the link
 #.
 Enter a description of the link in the **Summary** field.
-This will display under the link title :doc:`in the column, on pages listing the link and in search result <link-summary-field>`.
+This will display under the link title :doc:`in the column, on pages listing the link and in search results <link-summary-field>`.
 Entering a description will help people assess whether this is the information they are looking for.
 #.
 Enter the web address for your link in the **URL address** field.
 #.
 Click **Save** button